Velasquez sharp as Phillies blank Tigers 4-0

+DETROIT (AP) — The Philadelphia Phillies picked a fine time to rest Bryce Harper.

-DETROIT (AP) — Vince Velasquez pitched impressively into the sixth inning and the Philadelphia Phillies beat the Detroit Tigers 4-0 Wednesday to finish a quick two-game sweep.
+Vince Velasquez pitched impressively into the sixth inning and the Phillies beat the Detroit Tigers 4-0 Wednesday to finish a quick two-game sweep.
+Harper sat out, but Philadelphia didn’t need much offense.

+“This felt kind of like a double win, mainly because we were able to rest Harper,” Phillies manager Gabe Kapler said.
+“Also huge to get J.T.
+(Realmuto) off his feet.”

+Realmuto played first base instead of catcher, and he homered in the fourth inning to open the scoring.
+Nick Williams also went deep for Philadelphia, which has won five of six heading into a matchup with NL East-leading Atlanta.

+“This is definitely a big series coming up,” catcher Andrew Knapp said.
+“We’re rolling.
+We’re pretty confident in the way we’re playing right now.”

-The Phillies won the series opener 3-2 in 15 innings in a game that ended shortly after midnight Wednesday morning.
+The Phillies won the series opener at Detroit 3-2 in 15 innings in a game that ended early Wednesday, shortly after midnight.
 The teams returned to the field for an afternoon game, and Velasquez (3-5) outdueled Jordan Zimmermann.

-J.T.
-Realmuto and Nick Williams homered for Philadelphia, which has won five of six.

-Bryce Harper had the day off for the Phillies, but they didn’t need much offense.
 Velasquez allowed four hits and two walks in 5 2/3 innings.
 He struck out nine.

 Zimmermann (0-8) allowed four runs and eight hits in 4 1/3 innings.
 Detroit is 8-35 since the start of June.